Deer Photo Album

 populations are exploding all over Washington State.
 A hunter must

-purchase a small game license and up to three separate tags (transport tags)
+purchase a small game license and separate tags (transport tags)

 where and when these general seasons occur.